Gamera: Kadokawa Corporation

 In Gamera the Brave, the first reboot attempt by Kadokawa Corporation released in 2006 two years after the death of Noriaki Yuasa, Gamera (Avant Gamera, later as Toto) battles a flock of Original Gyaos and Zedus, a mutant kaiju under the influence of Gyaos.
 It was initially intended to be either a related story of the Heisei trilogy (either a sequel or prequel or side story, or a similar production), or a crossover with Godzilla, and the company also initiated reboot attempts of Daimajin and Yokai Monsters, and the 2005 film The Great Yokai War was produced and Gamera was briefly mentioned in this film.
 Afterward the 2006 film, various subsequent productions including its sequels, along with a Daimajin project were cancelled, and Daimajin Kanon was instead produced, while Miike's wish to revive Daimajin was eventually granted in 2021 as The Great Yokai War: Guardians, along with the appearance of Gamera in its spinoff prequel novel.

 In March 2014, Anime News Network reported that a new Gamera production was planned, with no release date specified.

 At the New York Comic Con held in October 2015, Kadokawa Daiei Studio's senior managing director Tsuyoshi Kikuchi and producer Shinichiro Inoue screened a full proof-of-concept film in honor of the franchise's 50th anniversary; the short was directed by Katsuhito Ishii and its music was composed by Kenji Kawai.
-The proof-of-concept film featured a newly designed Gamera, a swarm of newly designed Gyaos and a new, as yet unnamed monster, all of which were created and rendered through the use of computer-generated imagery.
-It has been rumored since the film's showing at New York Comic Con that it was never completed.
+The proof-of-concept film featured a newly designed Gamera, a swarm of newly designed Gyaos and a new, as yet unnamed monster, all of which were created and rendered through the use of computer-generated imagery.ref name=WebNewType /> It has been rumored since the film's showing at New York Comic Con that it was never completed.
 However, the film's official website and an interview with the director both state that it was only a short proof of concept film.

-However, Inoue was actually trying to reboot the franchise with a new film for five years.
+On the other hand, Inoue was actually trying to reboot the franchise with a new film for five years, and the director Ishii implied a potential film production, yet as no new developments followed the short film, it became the franchise's last notable movement in the Heisei era.